SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/6-deploy-to-kyma.md

 ```

-2. Extend the `ui5.yaml` file located in `app/manager/ui5.yaml` with the builder details.
+2. Extend the `app/manager/ui5.yaml` file with the following builder configuration:

 ```yaml
 ...